ycmin95/ycmin95.github.io/_pages/about.md

 # 🔥 News
+- *2025.06*: &nbsp;🎉🎉 Our team won [the 1st Multimodal Sign Language Recognition Challenge Challenge at ICCV'25](https://multimodal-sign-language-recognition.github.io/ICCV-2025/) in signer-independent and unseen sentence sub-tasks.
+Congratulations to everyone involved!
+- *2025.01*: &nbsp;🎉🎉 Our team won [the Cross-View Isolated Sign Language Recognition Challenge at WWW'25](https://uq-cvlab.github.io/MM-WLAuslan-Dataset/docs/en/www) in both the RGB and RGB-D tracks.
+Congratulations to everyone involved!
 - *2024.09*: &nbsp;🎉🎉 One paper on skeleton-aware sign language recognition was accepted by ACCV 2024.
 Congratulations to Yifan Yang and the team!
 - *2024.06*: &nbsp;🎉🎉 One paper on vision-language pre-training in SLT was accepted by ECCV 2024.
 Congratulations to Peiqi Jiao and the team!
 - *2023.12*: &nbsp;🎉🎉 Successfully defended my PhD dissertation.